ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 ```

 From the above run under a regular `5.1.0` compiler, one may get the
-impression that everything is OK as the balances sum to a total of
+impression that everything is OK, as the balances sum to a total of
 $700 as expected, indicating that no money is lost.

-### Run the parallel tests under TSan (Step 2)
+### Run the Parallel Tests Under TSan (Step 2)

 Let us now perform the same test run under TSan.
 Doing so is as simple
 as follows and immediately complains about races: